jnapolitan/byebugger/README.md

 ## Background and Overview

-(Updated 1/9/2019) ByeBugger is a single-player retro-style first-person shooter.
+ByeBugger is a single-player retro-style first-person shooter.
 Every game session is unique as the map is procedurally generated using binary space partitioning.
 The algorithm yields a 2D array of 1s and 0s, where 1s represent walls and 0s represent empty spaces.
 The 2D array is then passed to a rendering function, which uses Three.JS to convert the two-dimensional map to a three-dimensional world.
 Custom controls, bullet physics, and collision-detection were implemented to simulate a traditional FPS view.

 ## Functionality and MVP